Fishing Lake Ouachita

 Striped Bass Fishing Charters

 Little Rock is not the only thing worth visiting in Arkansas.
 With over 2,400 lakes, 47 hot springs, and 15 million acres of forest, Arkansas is also ideal for hikers and nature explorers.
-After all, Natural State is its nickname.
+After all, Natural Lake Chicot State Park is its nickname.

 A home for a variety of fish, Lake Ouachita is a favorite destination among fishing enthusiasts.
 Continue reading to discover everything you need about fishing Lake Ouachita.